-- 2. Each participant will show their project animal as well as an animal from each of the other 6 species.
-If the participant's animal is not available, one will be provided. - 3.
-There will be a judge to represent each species. - 4.
-Each judge will use a scorecard to evaluate each participant in the following categories: Showmanship, Species Knowledge, Attitude /Appearance.
+- Beef Showmanship (Lots 7, 8 and 9) - The selection process will be incorporated into the Champion Beef Sr. Showman class - Swine Showmanship (Lots 8, 9 and 10) - Poultry Showmanship (Lot 4) - Rabbit Showmanship (Lot 6) - Each participant will show their specific project animal as well as an animal from each of the other 7 species.
+If the participant's animal is not available, one will be provided at the discretion of the Master Showman Committee and Superintendent. - 3.
+There will be a judge to represent each species (8 judges total). - Each judge will use a scorecard to evaluate each participant in the following categories: Showmanship, Species Knowledge, Attitude /Appearance.
 Judges will not rank the participants. - 5.
 Five minutes will be allowed for the participants to show each species.
 The time keeper will notify the participants and the judges when 1 minute is left for each round.
 Please note - all species will be shown simultaneously in different areas of the Stock Pavilion. - 6.
 During the judging process, an announcer will give a short biography on each judge and participant, explain the purpose and/or the class and contest rules/requirements.
 The announcer will also give a brief description of what the judges are looking for in each species. - 7.
 Each participant should wear their "Showmanship Award" t-shirt, jeans, boots, and belt so that their attire is not an issue for cross species showing. - 8.
-Each participant must remain in the show area at all times during the contest and wear the number provided by the Master Showman committee. - 9.
-If items such as a brush, show stick, comb, etc. are necessary to show your species, please bring them with you to the Master Showman contest.
+Each participant must remain in the show area at all times during the contest and wear the number provided by the Master Showman committee. - If items such as a brush, show stick, comb, etc. are necessary to show your species, please bring them with you to the Master Showman contest.
 These items will be passed to the next participant that will show that species. - 10.
-All Master Showman participants will meet in the Stock Pavilion at 9:00 a.m. on Sunday to review the rules and collect biographies. - Medallions will be awarded for 1st through 5th place.
+All Master Showman participants will meet in the Stock Pavilion at 9:00 a.m. on Sunday to review the rules and collect biographies. - 11.
+Medallions will be awarded for 1st through 5th place.
 Participation medals will be awarded for the remaining qualifiers. - 12.
-The winner of the Master Showman will receive a "Master Showman Champion" belt buckle and \$150.00 cash. - 13.
+The winner of the Master Showman will receive a "Master Showman Champion" belt buckle and \$150 cash. - 13.
 Second place will receive \$75 cash. - 14.
 Third place will receive \$50 cash. - 15.
 Fourth place will receive \$30 cash. - 16.
 Fifth place will receive \$20 cash. - 17.
 The remaining qualifiers will all receive \$10 cash. - 18.
 In case of a tie, the judges will confer break the tie.